Deutsche Bank eyes Jain replacement - report

-FRANKFURT Deutsche Bank (DBKGn.DE) is considering John Cryan, the former finance chief of UBS AG UBSN.VX, as a potential replacement for co-Chief Executive Anshu Jain should he be implicated in an ongoing investigation into currency manipulation, a German magazine reported on Wednesday.
+FRANKFURT Feb 19 Deutsche Bank is considering John Cryan, the former finance chief of UBS AG , as a potential replacement for co-Chief Executive Anshu Jain should he be implicated in an ongoing investigation into currency manipulation, a German magazine reported on Wednesday.

 The supervisory board of Deutsche Bank is discussing who could replace Jain, the former head of investment banking, as regulators probe suspicions that a number of global banks improperly influenced benchmark foreign exchange prices, Manager Magazin reported in the summary of an article to appear in its upcoming issue.